Python Basics

 print(num)

-The while loop repeats instructions as long as a condition is true:
+The while loop repeats code as long as a condition is true:

 while condition: